hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 6 cKO_REP3 PRDM16 H3K27ac       cKO         3 16677061 0.20
 ```

 From this output, we observe **85,868 total sites in the consensus peaksets across six samples**.
 The first five columns display the sample metadata provided in the sample sheet used to create the DiffBind object.
 The Reads column indicates the number of reads in each sample, while the FRiP score (Fraction of Reads in Peaks) shows the fraction of mapped reads falling into the consensus peaksets.
 Multiplying the number of reads by FRiP score gives the number of reads that overlap the consensus peaksets.
-We can calculate this using `dba.show` function.
+We can calculate this using the `dba.show()` function.

 ```{r}
 # Create a dataframe with total number of reads in our affinity matrix